Running is a fantastic cardiovascular exercise.

 4. The Standing Quadriceps Stretch

-- Stand with legs hips distance width apart.
+- Start by standing with your legs hip distance apart.

-- Keep your thighs lined up and core engaged throughout the stretch and hold for no more than 30-second.
+- Keep your thighs lined up and your core engaged throughout the stretch, holding for no more than 30 seconds.

 - Repeat with the left leg.